michaelraba/michaelraba.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Michael Raba, MSc Candidate in Mechanical Engineering, University of Kentucky Pigman College of Engineering"
+title: "Focus: Passion in Engineering"
-excerpt: "About Michael Raba, MSc Candidate in Mechanical Engineering, University of Kentucky Pigman College of Engineering"
+excerpt: "Focus: Passion in Engineering"
 author_profile: true
 redirect_from:
   - /about/